FEBS Excellence Awards

 g.
 A FEBS Constituent Society membership letter.
 A dated letter from the appropriate FEBS Constituent Society confirming that the applicant is a member and indicating the date on which the applicant joined the Society should be scanned and uploaded with the other application documents.

 The €100,000 of the FEBS Excellence Award is paid by FEBS to the Host Institution in three instalments over three years.

 Applications will be assessed by the FEBS Fellowships Committee and the decisions will be communicated to the applicants no later than December 1st of the same year.

 The Award should be taken up within six months of its award.
 Any delay will require the authorization of the Chairperson of the FEBS Fellowships Committee.

 Within six weeks of each of the first, second and third anniversaries of the effective starting date of the Award, progress reports by the Awardee made towards implementation of the project shall be submitted electronically to the Chairperson of the FEBS Fellowships Committee.
 Upon request by the Awardee or FEBS, the Host Institution shall send a financial report regarding use and spend of any part of the Award already paid by FEBS to the Host Institution together with copies of any orders, receipts or invoices for significant costs incurred by Host Institution for capital assets and consumables during the first, second and third years of the term.

 The FEBS Excellence Award should be acknowledged in any work published relating to the project funded and a PDF or doi of each article should be sent electronically to the Chairperson of the Fellowships Committee.

 By acceptance of a FEBS Excellence Award, Awardees are expected to attend one FEBS Fellows Meeting preceding the annual FEBS Congress, upon invitation from the FEBS Fellowships Chairperson.

-Past holders of an Excellence Award may not apply for another Excellence Award.
+Past and current holders of an Excellence Award may not apply for another Excellence Award.